This plugin adds a fantasy sports pool to your blog. Play against other users, predict outcomes of matches and earn

 Yes and no. The plugin needs this page to display predictions of users.
 So don't delete it.
 But you can remove it from your menu (WordPress Admin » Appearance » Menus).
 Some themes or WordPress configurations automatically put all top level pages in the navigation.
 See information from the theme maker on how to make a custom menu or how to exclude pages from the menu.

 Yes.
 There are two ways to do this: 1.
 Upload a game schedule in the admin.
-Make sure you understand the required format; you can find an example in the upload folder.
-2. Use the admin screens to edit the teams, groups, match types, matches, etc.
+Make sure you understand the required format; you can find an example in the plugin's upload folder.
+2. Use the admin screens to add all the teams, groups, match types, matches, etc.

 If you experience problems with the calculation of the ranking, you may wanna try the old calculation method.
-To enable the old method open the
+To enable the old method add the following line to your

-true.
-If you have any information that may help me solve your problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.
+If you have any information that may help me solve your problem (e.g. the error log), please send the information to wordpressfootballpool [at] gmail [dot] com.

 I had to remove the required library because of WordPress plugin license policies.
 If you want to enable the charts then see the Help page in the WordPress admin for details on how to install the required library.

 Go to the WordPress Admin » Football Pool » Users screen and check if these users are added in a league (if you are using leagues).
-Newly registered users are automatically added, but users that allready existed in your blog have to be updated in the admin screen.
+Newly registered users are automatically added, but users that already existed in your blog have to be updated in the admin screen.
 In order to make them a player in the pool add them to a league and save.
 If you delete a league, then the users in that league must be placed in another league.
 If you're not using leagues, then make sure the users are not removed from the pool via the Users screen.